http://www.ipsure.com/blog/2010/domainkeys-identified-mail-dkim-with-postfix-smtp-only/

 PROBLEM :

-if in the logs appear something like : "no signature data"
+in the logs appear something like :

 [ cat /var/log/maillog | grep "no signature data" ] or

-"external host [192.168.101.54] attempted to send as yourdomain.com
+external host [192.168.101.54] attempted to send as yourdomain.com"

 and this host [192.168.101.54] is on your internal network ...